Skip to content

 Lesson

-Kthreads that loop without sleeping or calling cond_resched() are the hardest targets for live patching.
+Kthreads that loop without ever sleeping are the hardest targets for live patching: they never return to userspace, they never enter the freezable sleep the scheduler-path check keys off, and they are always on-CPU when the workqueue scan tries them.
 Before writing a patch that covers such a function:

 Note: the nop field in struct klp_func is used by the cumulative replace mechanism (klp_add_nops()) to create placeholder entries that call through to the original function for functions covered by older patches but not explicitly patched by the new cumulative patch.
 It is not a tool for draining stacks in this scenario.